SignPath/Website-old/code-signing/1_introduction.md

 ## Purpose

-Installing and updating software is arguably the most vulerable activity from a security perspective.
+Installing and updating software is arguably the most vulnerable activity from a security perspective.
 While anti-malware software can mitigate some well-known risks, it can never provide full protection.
 Since even a single successful attack is enough to take over a user account, a computer or even a network, it is imperative that only software from trusted sources is installed on user devices and servers.

 Code signing is used to indicate and verify the publisher of software programs and make sure the software has not been modified after publishing.